mitexleo/fediroma/docs/docs/installation/netbsd_en.md

 pkgin should have been installed by the NetBSD installer if you selected the right options.
 If it isn't installed, install it using pkg_add.

-Note that `postgresql11-contrib` is needed for the Postgres extensions Akkoma uses.
+Note that `postgresql11-contrib` is needed for the PostgreSQL extensions Akkoma uses.

 The `mksh` shell is needed to run the Elixir `mix` script.